NiccoloSalvini/thesis/docs/02-scraping.md

 The World Wide Web (WWW or just the web") data accessible today is calculated in zettabytes (Cisco Systems, 2017 _miss lit_) (1 zettabyte = $10^{21}$ bytes).
 This huge volume of data provides a wealth of resources for researchers and practitioners to obtain new insights in real time regarding individuals, organizations, or even macro-level socio-technical phenomena [miss lit](https://www.researchgate.net/publication/328513839_Tutorial_Web_Scraping_in_the_R_Language).
 Unsurprisingly, researchers of Information Systems are increasingly turning to the internet for data that can address their research questions.
 Taking advantage of the immense web data also requires a programmatic approach [miss lit](https://www.researchgate.net/publication/328513839_Tutorial_Web_Scraping_in_the_R_Language) and a strong foundation in different web technologies.
 Besides the large amount of web access and data to be analyzed, there are three rather common problems related to big web data: variety, velocity, and veracity (Goes,z 2014; Krotov & Silva, 2018 _miss lit_), each of which exposes a singular aspect of scraping and constitutes some of the challenges fronted in later chapters.
-_Variety_ mainly accounts the most commonly used mark-up languages on the web used for content creation and organization such as such as HTML [@html_2020], CSS [@css_2020], and XML _miss lit_.
-Sometimes Javascript _miss lit_ components are also embedded into websites, dedicated parsers are required in these contexts.
-Starting from that scraping requires at least to know the ropes of these technologies which are also assumed in this analysis.
+_Variety_ mainly accounts the most commonly used mark-up languages on the web used for content creation and organization such as such as HTML [@html_2020], CSS [@css_2020], XML _miss lit_ and JSON _miss lit_ .
+Sometimes Javascript _miss lit_ components are also embedded into websites.
+In this cases dedicated parsers are required which would add a further stumbling block.
+Starting from these points scraping requires at least to know the ropes of these technologies which are also assumed in this analysis.
+Indeed later a section will be partially dedicated to familiarize with the inner internet mechanism taht manages the exhanges of information, such as HTTP protocols.
 _Velocity_: web data are in continuous flow status: it is created in real time, modified and changed continuously.
 This massively impacts the analysis that relies on those data which, as times passes, becomes obsolete.
 However it also suggests the speed and pace at which data should be collected.
 From one hand data should be gathered as quicker as possible so that analysis or softwares are up-to-date, section \@ref(parallelscraping).
 From the other this should happen in any case by constraining speed to common shared scraping best practices, which require occasional rests in requesting information.
 The latter issue is faced later in section \@ref(best-practices).
 _Veracity_: Internet data quality and usability are still surrounded by confusion.
 A researcher can never entirely be sure if the data he wants are available on the internet and if the data are sufficiently accurate to be used in analysis.
 While for the former point data can be, from a theoretical perspective, accurately selected it can not be by any means predicted to exist.
 This is a crucial aspects of scraping, it should take care of dealing with the possibility to fail, in other words to be lost.
 The latter point that points to data quality is also crucial and it is assessed by a thoughtful market analysis that mostly assures the importance of immobiliare.it as a top player in italian real estate.
 As a consequence data coming from reliable source is also assumed to be reliable.
 Furthermore web scraping can be mainly applied in two common forms as in  [miss lit](https://www.tandfonline.com/doi/full/10.1080/10691898.2020.1787116):  the first is browser scraping, where extractions takes place through HTML/XML parser with regular expression matching from the website's source code.
 The second uses programming interfaces for applications, usually referred to APIs.
 The main goal of this chapter is to combine the two by shaping a HTML parser and make the code portable into an RESTful API whose software structure is found at \@ref(infrastructure).
-Regardless of how difficult it is the process of scraping, the circle introduced in @automateddata and here revised, is almost always the same.
+Regardless of how difficult it is the process of scraping, the circle introduced in @automateddata and here revised with respect to the end goal, is almost always the same.
 Most scraping activities include the following tasks:

 - Identification of data
-- Algorithm search Strategy selection
+- Algorithm search Strategy
 - Data collection
 - Data preprocess
 - Data conversion